AlexAraC/AlexAraC/README.md

 ## About Me

-I aspire to become a professional software developer and, hopefully, a great one.
-I have been passionate about software and technology since my teenage years, and the opportunity to make a living doing something I truly enjoy is incredibly motivating to me.

-That passion drives me to keep learning every day.
-Regardless of how much energy I have, I always strive to improve my skills, expand my knowledge, and become a better developer than I was yesterday.

-My goal is to build meaningful projects, continuously grow as a programmer, and become a valuable professional in the software industry.
+I'm an aspiring software developer with a strong passion for technology and problem-solving.

+My interest in software started during my teenage years, and since then I've been fascinated by the idea of building solutions through code.
+What motivates me the most is the opportunity to continuously learn, improve, and create projects that can make a real impact.

+I believe that becoming a great developer is a journey of constant growth.
+That's why I dedicate time every day to learning new technologies, strengthening my skills, and challenging myself with new ideas and projects.

+Currently, I'm focused on web development and expanding my knowledge of modern software technologies.

+Welcome to my GitHub profile, where I document my learning journey and share the projects I build along the way.

 ---